To play the media you will need to either update your browser to a recent version or update your Flash plugin.

 — FILM SCORE MONTHLY

-Gold - 48GB free hard disc space, iLok Account (required for machine-based license), iLok Key (optional), Gold Edition can be downloaded or supplied on an optional CCC Gold Sound Data hard drive for ease of installation (see conditions below).
+Gold - 48GB free hard disc space, iLok Account (required for machine-based license), iLok Key (optional), Gold Edition can be downloaded or supplied on an optional Hollywood Orchestra Sound Data hard drive for ease of installation (see conditions below).

 MAC MINIMUM REQUIREMENTS